iBicha/playlet/docs/README.md

 ### Developer settings

-The developer settings are only visible through the web app.
-They are found at the buttom of the settings page.
+The developer settings are found at the buttom of the settings page.

-For now, it allows you to point to a different Github release other than the default `latest`.
+One setting that is only available in the web app is `Playlet Library version`.
+It allows you to point to a different Github release other than the default `latest`.

 This is mostly useful to QA the `canary` release (see [Canary release](https://en.wikipedia.org/wiki/Feature_toggle#Canary_release)) in a "production" setting before making it available to all users as the official "latest" version.